Island Odyssey of the Perfume Isles

 Morning

-Arrive at Prince Said Ibrahim International Airport and transfer to your accommodation in Moroni.
-Settle in and get oriented with the capital city.
-Take time to rest after your journey and exchange currency at local banks or exchange bureaus in the city center.
+Arrive at HAH airport.
+Take a pre-arranged taxi or hotel transfer to your accommodation in Moroni.
+Settle in and exchange currency at a bank in the city center.

 Lunch